Pushing a Helm chart to an Amazon ECR private repository - Amazon ECR

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon ECR supports pushing Open Container Initiative (OCI) artifacts to your repositories.
-To display this functionality, use the following steps to push a Helm chart to Amazon ECR.
+You can push Open Container Initiative (OCI) artifacts to an Amazon ECR repository.
+To see an example of this functionality, use the following steps to push a Helm chart to Amazon ECR.

-For more information about using your Amazon ECR hosted Helm charts with Amazon EKS, see Installing a Helm chart hosted on Amazon ECR with Amazon EKS.
+For information about using your Amazon ECR hosted Helm charts with Amazon EKS, see Installing a Helm chart on an Amazon EKS cluster.

 To push a Helm chart to an Amazon ECR repository